Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Rational expressions are the bridge between basic algebra and the more complex functions you'll encounter throughout mathematics.
-When you work with these polynomial fractions, you're building skills that directly apply to limits in calculus, solving real-world rate problems, and analyzing function behavior—all heavily tested concepts.
+When you work with these polynomial fractions, you're building skills that directly apply to limits in calculus, solving real-world rate problems, and analyzing function behavior.
 The ability to manipulate rational expressions fluently will determine how quickly you can tackle equations, graph rational functions, and interpret asymptotic behavior.

-Here's what you're really being tested on: domain restrictions, equivalent forms through simplification, and function behavior at boundaries.
-Don't just memorize the steps for adding fractions or finding asymptotes—know why certain values break the expression and how the structure of a rational expression predicts its graph.
+What you're really being tested on: domain restrictions, equivalent forms through simplification, and function behavior at boundaries.
+Don't just memorize the steps for adding fractions or finding asymptotes.
+Know why certain values break the expression and how the structure of a rational expression predicts its graph.
 Master the underlying logic, and the procedures become intuitive.

 Simplifying rational expressions relies on the fundamental principle that multiplying or dividing both numerator and denominator by the same nonzero quantity produces an equivalent expression.